-Patrick was born in England in the year 385 and is believed to have died on 17th March in the year 460.
+It is believed that Patrick was born in England in the year 385 and to have died on 17th March in the year 460.
 The story of his life comes from the confession he wrote before he died.
 I have long been inspired by it and still am though there is some doubt it was he that wrote it.
 Whether he did or not, the document is definitely of ancient origin, The earliest existing manuscript that includes it being the Book of Armagh that dates from the 9th century.
 However, my doubts are simply because Bede, who wrote the Ecclesiastical History of England written about 731AD, and who gives details of many important medaeval missionaries, makes no mention of him.

 I am Patrick, a sinner, most unlearned, the least of all the faithful, and utterly despised by many.
 My father was Calpornius, a deacon, son of Potitus, a priest, of the village Bannavem Taburniæ. (somewhere on the West coast of northern England, possibly Ravenglass in Cumbria) He had a country seat nearby, and there I was taken captive.
 I was then about sixteen years of age.

 I did not know the true God.
 I was taken into captivity to Ireland with many thousands of people---and deservedly so, because we turned away from God, and did not keep His commandments, and did not obey our priests, who used to remind us of our salvation.